madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

 ### Concurrency

 Swift has added this missing part in Swift 5.5.
-I havn't looked into it carefully.
-Seems the main part is implemented as a runtime level [**library**](https://github.com/apple/swift/tree/main/stdlib/public/Concurrency), it dependes on the externel [**libdispatch**](https://github.com/apple/swift-corelibs-libdispatch).
-At last, libdispatch depends on a series of OS APIs such as pthread (Plz correct me if I'm wrong).
+I haven't looked into it carefully.
+Seems the main part is implemented as a runtime level [**library**](https://github.com/apple/swift/tree/main/stdlib/public/Concurrency).
+It dependes on the externel [**libdispatch**](https://github.com/apple/swift-corelibs-libdispatch) which depends on a series of OS APIs such as pthread (Plz correct me if I'm wrong).

 Wow, this is really unfriendly for Bare-metal or RTOS development.
 We still have a tough nut to crack.

 ## Summary

 The embedded/bare-metal development has already existed near half a century.
 It is equivalent to assembly or C programming in such a long period.
-In recent years, it becomes more and more difficult to do so due to the rapid evolvement of embedded hardware.
+In recent years, it becomes more and more difficult due to the rapid evolvement of embedded hardware.
 The whole industry is in urgent need of some new ways to improve the situcation.
 But still, there is no result.
-And Swift is really suitable in such use cases.
+And Swift is really suitable in such use case.

 IMHO, it’s more easy for Swift to expand into a brand new and growing field rather than replace other lanugages in some existing scene.
 Especially, there’s almost no competitor in this area.